yashshuklaaa/-Meeting-Room-Booking--System/Readme.md

 # Meeting Room Booking System

-📝 Task Implementation Summary
+## 📝 Task Implementation Summary

-Schemas: Designed Room and Booking schemas in MongoDB.
+### Schemas
+- **Room Schema**: Stores room details such as name, capacity, and location.
+- **Booking Schema**: Stores booking details including room reference, start & end time, user, and recurrence info.
+- **Explanation**: The schemas are designed to prevent conflicts and allow easy management of bookings.

+### Conflict Handling
-Conflict Handling: Backend checks for overlapping bookings.
+- **How It Works**: Backend checks for overlapping bookings before confirming a new booking.

-Recurring Bookings: Optional, supports cancelling single instance, future instances, or entire series.
+- **Benefit**: Ensures that no two bookings overlap for the same room, maintaining consistency and avoiding double-booking issues.

+### Recurring Bookings
+- **Functionality**: Supports recurring bookings (e.g., weekly team meetings).
+- **Cancellation Options**:
+  - Cancel a single instance.
+  - Cancel all future instances.
+  - Cancel the entire series.
+- **Implementation**: Recurrence rules stored in the backend using proper date handling.

-Frontend Logic:
+### Frontend Logic

-Room selection is global.
+- **Room Selection**: Global across the booking form for consistency.

-Clicking a slot pre-fills the booking form.
+- **Slot Click Behavior**: Clicking a time slot pre-fills the booking form with relevant info.

-Updates and deletions reflect immediately.
+- **Updates & Deletions**: Any changes reflect immediately in the UI for a smooth user experience.

-Rules Followed:
+### Rules Followed

-No overlapping bookings.
+- No overlapping bookings.

-Slots freed after cancellation.
+- Cancelled slots are freed and available for new bookings.

-Modular, clean code structure.
+- Modular and clean code structure for easy maintenance.

-Styling: Basic Tailwind CSS applied.
-Can be improved.
+### Styling
+- **Current Status**: Basic styling using Tailwind CSS.
+- **Future Improvement**: Can enhance UI/UX with better styling and animations

 A web-based **Meeting Room Booking System** built with **MongoDB, Node.js, Express, and React (Vite)**.